benwiz/catan/README.md

 ## To Do

+- Link to shadow-cljs above
+- This should be a clj-new template rather than a github template
 - Have a single html file
 - Deploy script should be called by npm script
 - Deploy script should clean all old main.XXX.js files that are not the current one